open62541pp 0.19.0

 Conversion

-Both opcua::Wrapper and opcua::TypeWrapper are pointer-interconvertible with the wrapped native type.
+The template class opcua::Wrapper is pointer-interconvertible with the wrapped type.

 Pointer interconvertibility enables lightweight casting between wrapper and native types without additional overhead.
 This is achieved by ensuring the wrapper class is a standard-layout type, as required by the C++ standard.